 blisters does not cause the rash to spread, contrary to common

 myths about poison ivy and oak.

-for poison ivy can help alleviate the symptoms
+ivy can help alleviate the symptoms for most

 In addition to coming in direct contact with the plant, you can